Processing and posting of all funds will have an indeterminate delay due to the current pandemic.

 The scholarship granting organization generally sends the money directly to BYU.
 This is how they verify that you are, in fact, an enrolled student.

-The average processing time is 2-3 weeks from the date the funds are mailed to BYU.
-To ensure timely processing of funds, please send funds at least one month prior to the start of the semester.
+The average processing time is 3-4 weeks from the date the funds are mailed to BYU.
+To ensure timely processing of funds, please send funds at least 6 weeks prior to the start of the semester.
 Note that due to holidays, there may be additional delays in processing.
 Funds are processed on a first-come-first-serve-basis.
 Processing will not be expedited due to late receipt of the funds.
 The Financial Aid Office will not hold classes.

 Students are notified via YMessage once funds have been received and processed.
 Due to a high volume of checks, any request made to the Financial Aid Office to verify your funds have arrived will not be granted.